martinosorb/herding-spikes/README.md

 The project *[onlineDetection](onlineDetection)* provides an efficient and reliable algorithm for detecting spikes in single channels.
 Main features are a robust noise estimate based on signal percentiles rather than moments, and fast integer based computations allowing real-time performance even when recording 1000s of channels simultaneously.
 While originally developed for high density multielectrode arrays, we expect this to perform well on most extracellular recordings.

 The current implementation in the master branch only reads 3Brain [Brainwave](http://www.3brain.com/index.php/5/Downloads) files.
-You can switch to the 'detection-cpp' branch for a first working version that will accept any file format.
+You can switch to the [detection-cpp branch](detection-cpp) branch for a working version that will accept any file format.

 ## Spike sorting on large scale, high density multielectrode arrays <a name="sort"></a>